google/webcrypto.dart/doc/design-rationale.md

 flexible enough to support future options that might be added in the Web Cryptography APIs.
 This means using named parameters, even for parameters that are required.
 Using named parameters for most things is slightly verbose, but elegant opinionated abstractions is not a goal for this package.

-// TODO: We could consider only using named parameters for those different between algorithms.
+Besides it doesn't hurt to be a little verbose when doing cryptography.

-For _digest_ algorithms the public API simply exposes a single static function, while other algorithms that operates on _keys_, gives rise to classes wrapping the key objects.
-These algorithm specific _key_ classes all subclass a common `CryptoKey` and feature static and instance method variants of the `crypto.subtle` methods from the Web Cryptography specification.
+For _digest_ algorithms the public API simply exposes a single static function.
+While other algorithms that operates on _keys_, gives rise to classes wrapping the key objects.
+These algorithm specific key-classes all subclass a common `CryptoKey` and feature static and instance method variants of the `crypto.subtle` methods from the Web Cryptography specification.
 This allows the `crypto.subtle` methods to be typed for each algorithm.
+For example, the `crypto.subtle.encrypt` functions takes wildly different parameters depending on which algorithm is being used.

+Further more, placing all the methods that operate on an `HmacSecretKey` as either static functions or instance methods on the class ensures that they are easy to discover and don't pollute the global namespace.

+For import/export for keys the Web Cryptography API makes it seem obvious that we should define an enum with key-formats.
+However, details examination of the specification reveals that most `CryptoKey` types only support 2 of the key-formats used in the specifications (ECDSA public keys supports 3 formats).
+Further more, it turns out that export/import of JWK keys expects JSON objects rather than a byte-buffer, thus, we provide a `export<KeyFormat>Key` method for each supported method.
+Similarly, we provide a static method for importing each supported key-format.
+This also makes it easy to discover supported formats.

-// TODO: Type names are massively ugly... and violates effective dart
+// TODO: Discuss wrapKey/unwrapKey/deriveKey and the intermediate objects.